 To prove a valid contract, parties sometimes have to present evidence in court.
 Digital transaction management solutions can provide electronic records that are admissible in evidence under s7(1) Electronic Communications Act 2000 ("ECA 2000"), to support the existence, authenticity and valid acceptance of a contract.

 An English or Welsh court would accept the document bearing the electronic signature as prima facie evidence that the document was authentic and, unless the opponent adduced some evidence to the contrary, that would be sufficient to deal with the challenge.
 The person alleging that the document was not authentic (e.g. produced fraudulently, not signed by the person who had purportedly done so or not properly witnessed) would need to prove, on a balance of probabilities, that this was the case.
 These are the same principles that the Courts would apply in relation to signatures on an original paper document.

 On July 1, 2016, Regulation (EU) No 910/2014 on electronic identification and trust services for electronic transactions in the internal market (the “eIDAS Regulation”) came into force and replaced the former EU Directive on electronic signatures (1999/93/EC).
-The eIDAS Regulation, directly applicable in the member countries of the European Union, including the United Kingdom, brought uniformity – and much needed clarity-- among the EU member states’ local legislation on electronic signatures.
-While the United Kingdom has left the EU, the eIDAS regulation still applies through the end of the Brexit transition period (through December 2020).
-The UK government intends to incorporate the eIDAS regulation into UK law after the transition period ends.
+The eIDAS Regulation, directly applicable in the member countries of the European Union, brought uniformity - and much needed clarity - among the EU member states’ local legislation on electronic signatures.
+The Electronic Identification and Trust Services for Electronic Transactions (Amendment etc.) (EU Exit) Regulations 2019 (the “eIDAS Regulations”) replaced the regulation in the United Kingdom.

 Is an electronic signature valid in the United Kingdom?